open-sauced/intro/README.md

 ## Getting Started

-To get started with the course, simply navigate to the [`intro`](01-intro.md) file in the repository or visit the website [opensauced](https://intro.opensauced.pizza/) and start reading!
+To get started with the course, simply navigate to the [`intro` file](/01-intro.md) in the repository or visit the [Intro to Open Source with OpenSauced website](https://intro.opensauced.pizza/) and start reading!
 Each chapter builds on the previous one, so we recommend reading them in order.

 As you work through the course, we encourage you to experiment with the tools and concepts covered in each chapter.
 The best way to learn is by doing, so try contributing to a real open source project or building your own project from scratch!